Roming22/template-python-package/README.md

 ### Versioning

 Versioning for major and minor numbers is handled by creating `release/X.Y` branches.
 The patch number is automatically generated based on existing releases.

+### Makefile

+The project uses a `Makefile` as a way to provide quick access to common commands.